eksperimental-forks/phoenix/guides/contexts.md

   end
 ```

 We started by mapping the `%ShoppingCart.CartItem{}`'s in our shopping cart into a map of order line items structs.
-The job of order line item record is to capture the price of the product *at the time of purchase*, so we reference the product's price here.
+The job of order line item record is to capture the price of the product *at payment transaction time*, so we reference the product's price here.
 Next, we create a bare order changeset with `Ecto.Changeset.change/2` and associate our user UUID, set our total price calculation, and place our order line items in the changeset.
 With a fresh order changeset ready to be inserted, we can again make use of `Ecto.Multi` to execute our operations in a database transaction.
 We start by inserting the order, followed by a `run` operation.
-The `Ecto.Multi.run` function allows us to run any code in the function which must either succeed with an `{:ok, result}` or error, which halts and rolls back the transaction.
+The `Ecto.Multi.run` function allows us to run any code in the function which must either succeed with `{:ok, result}` or error, which halts and rolls back the transaction.
 Here, we simply can call into our shopping cart context and ask it to prune all items in a cart.
 Running the transaction will execute the multi as before and we return the result to the caller.

 To close out our order completion, we need to implement the `ShoppingCart.prune_cart_items/1` function in `lib/hello/shopping_cart.ex`: